Outbreak Response Plan

 When a visitor undergoes screening and is permitted to enter the building, the facility will:

 - Require the visitor to wear a surgical mask.
-The facility may require the visitor to use additional forms of PPE as determined by the facility.
+The facility may require the visitor to use additional forms of personal protective equipment (PPE) as determined by the facility.

 - Provide instruction on hand hygiene, provide instruction on limiting surfaces touched, provide instruction on the use of PPE, and inform visitors of the location of hand hygiene stations, before the visitor enters the building and resident’s room.